ravgotrasahil/ravgotrasahil-github.io/teaching/r/rxntime/rxntime.md

     ##      0.0      1.0      0.1      1.1
     ## 491.4229 559.3271 521.9979 629.0208

-A reasonable question is: why both with the extra complexity of main effects and interactions if all we're doing is computing the group-wise means for all four combinations of the two variables?
+A reasonable question is: why er with the extra complexity of main effects and interactions if all we're doing is computing the group-wise means for all four combinations of the two variables?

 In fact, if we have only these two variables, there isn't really a compelling reason to do so.
 However, let's suppose we wanted to add a third variable:

     lm4 = lm(PictureTarget.RT ~ Littered + FarAway + Littered:FarAway + factor(Subject), data=rxntime)
     summary(lm4)